NorahSWE/Cura-AI-Chatbot/README.md

 A dedicated AI-powered chatbot system designed to enhance hospital patient services and streamline appointment inquiries.

+**Note:** This project was developed as my internship project at King Khalid Hospital in Hail, where I completed a 6-month training period.

 ## Project Structure
 - **/api**: Backend logic and API endpoints.
 - **/inc**: Configuration and authentication modules.